Shopify Plus Migration: A replatforming checklist

 Replatforming an eCommerce store takes time.
 In order to make sure that it's a comprehensive and safe migration, it's really important to make sure that any timelines that are set are realistic and based on the due diligence that’s been done on the current system.
 More than that, allowing plenty of time to ensure that thorough testing has been undertaken on the platform is a complete necessity.
 Particularly for businesses where eCommerce powers the largest part of the sales engine, ensuring that the switchover to the new platform is seamless for both staff and customers is an absolute necessity.

-Have a plan - but be open to guidance by the new service provider / agency when structuring this if at all possible.
+Have a plan - but be open to guidance by the new service provider / agency when structuring this.

 Shopify Plus: An evaluation